kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

 - These RGs were created by automation using the ARM REST API and secured via role-based access control.
 - Each student only had access to their own RG.
-- A reader role was assigned at the subscription level so students could inspect resources, but not alter them outside their RG.
+- Access to Azure resources was tightly scoped.
+Students had Contributor access only to their own resource group.
+They could not access other students’ RGs or view broader Azure resources outside their sandbox environment.

 > _Screenshot suggestion: Azure portal view of multiple `student-rg-*` resource groups._